EinsteinToolkit/et2022uidaho/_includes/server_instructions.md

 There are two different environments offered:

-1. for the Einnstein Toolkit and Self Force 1D tutorials on Monday and Tuesday
+1. for the Einstein Toolkit and Self Force 1D tutorials on Monday and Tuesday
 2. for the CarpetX tutorial on Friday

 Please make sure to select the correct one for the tutorial you are attending.